-Note: If a variable has been eliminated by Rank-Revealing QR Decomposition, the variable will appear in red in the Regression Model table with a 0 Coefficient, Std.
+Note: If a variable has been eliminated by Rank-Revealing QR Decomposition, the variable will appear in red in the Coefficients table with a 0 Coefficient, Std.
 Error, CI Lower, CI Upper, and RSS Reduction and N/A for the t-Statistic and P-Values.

 The columns represent the variance components (related to principal components in multivariate analysis), while the rows represent the variance proportion decomposition explained by each variable in the model.
 The eigenvalues are those associated with the singular value decomposition of the variance-covariance matrix of the coefficients, while the condition numbers are the ratios of the square root of the largest eigenvalue to all the rest.
 In general, multicollinearity is likely to be a problem with a high condition number (more than 20 or 30), and high variance decomposition proportions (say more than 0.5) for two or more variables.

 Since we selected Perform Feature Selection on the Feature Selection dialog, Analytic Solver Data Mining has produced the following output on the LogReg_FS tab which displays the variables that are included in the subsets.
 This table contains the two subsets with the highest Residual Sum of Squares values.